 Full trisomy 21 (∼ 95% of cases)

-- Full trisomy 21 is not a hereditary disease, as the chromosomal aberration occurs spontaneously.
+- Occurrence: : Full trisomy 21 is not a hereditary disease; ; the chromosomal irregularity occurs spontaneously.

 Translocation trisomy 21 (3–4% of cases)

-- Definition: three copies of chromosome 21 are present, of which one is attached to another chromosome (usually chromosome 14)
+- Definition: three copies of chromosome 21 are present, one of which is attached to another chromosome, usually chromosome 14 (less likely attached to chromosomes 13, 15, or 22)

-- Occurrence: independent of maternal age; increased familial incidence (approx. 3–4%); occurs as a spontaneous translocation
+- Occurrence: independent of maternal age; occurs as a spontaneous translocation

-In approx. 50% of cases a balanced translocation is inherited from a parent, usually the mother, who does not suffer from trisomy 21.
-The other 50% of cases are caused by new mutations during meiosis.
+In approx. 50% of cases, a balanced translocation is inherited from a parent, usually the mother, who does not show phenotypic expression of trisomy 21.

-- Translocation of the long arm of chromosome 21 to the long arm of chromosome 14 with elimination of the respective short arms (fusion of the chromosomes)
+- Balanced Robertsonian translocation: translocation of the long arm of chromosome 21 to the long arm of chromosome 14

-- In approx. 50% of cases a balanced translocation is inherited from a parent, usually the mother, who does not suffer from trisomy 21.
-The other 50% of cases are caused by new mutations during meiosis.
+- In approx. 50% of cases, a balanced translocation is inherited from a parent, usually the mother, who does not show phenotypic expression of trisomy 21.

-- Mosaic trisomy is caused by non-disjunction during mitosis; .
-In these cases two cell lines are present, the trisomy 21 cell line and the normal cell line.
-The resulting karyotypes are either ♀: 46,XX/47,XX,+21 or ♂: 46,XY/47,XY,+21.
+- Definition: two cell lines are present, the trisomy 21 cell line and the normal cell line

 Facial and cranial features (craniofacial dysmorphia)